Palpitations

 • Have any of your family/whānau members died suddenly or from a cardiac arrest?
 This is especially important if they died young, eg, under 30 years old.

-Your doctor will then examine you, including checking your pulse and blood pressure and listening to your heart.
-They may also ask you to have some tests, such as blood tests.
+Your healthcare provider will then examine you, including checking your pulse and blood pressure and listening to your heart.
+They may also ask you to have some tests (eg, blood tests).
 Blood tests can find out if you have an underlying health condition that might cause your palpitations.

 The treatment of your palpitations depends on the cause.
 You may not need any treatment and your palpitations may go away by themselves.

-If your palpitations are caused by some of the lifestyle factors above, such as alcohol, smoking or caffeine-containing drinks, you should avoid or reduce their intake.
+If your palpitations are caused by some of the lifestyle factors above (eg, alcohol, smoking or caffeine-containing drinks) you should avoid or reduce your intake.
 If you feel stressed or anxious, try to identify what is causing this and find ways to relax.
 Read these tips for managing stress.

-If your palpitations are caused by a heart rhythm problem such as atrial fibrillation, you may be prescribed medicines to help prevent blood clots and bring your heart's rhythm and speed back to normal.
-Read more about treatment for atrial fibrillation
+If your palpitations are caused by a heart rhythm problem you may be prescribed medicines

 Occasionally, palpitations caused by a heart problem may need more specialist tests or treatment in hospital or by referral to a cardiologist (heart specialist).